Atlantis004/Computer_Vision_Project/README.md

   * First camera at the origin (R = I, t = 0).
   * Second camera at the recovered pose.
-  * Approximately 1,468 initial 3D points, each with RGB color sampled from the image.
+  * Approximately 2,527 initial 3D points.

 ### 3. Incremental Reconstruction with PnP